-The Field Education component of the MSW curriculum requires four semesters of Field Education placements in social work field agencies under the instruction of social workers with MSW degrees.
-Three semesters of Field Education are required for the Advanced Standing program.
-The Field Education requirement constitutes 12 of the 60 hours required for the regular sixty (60) hour degree program, and 9 of the 45 hours required for the Advanced Standing Program.
-Field Education courses are sequential.
-All Field Education courses are three (3) credit hour courses.
+The Agency-Based Education component of the MSW curriculum requires four semesters of placements in social work field agencies under the instruction of licensed social workers with MSW degrees.
+Three semesters of Agency-Based Education are required for the Advanced Standing program.
+The Agency-Based Education requirement constitutes 12 of the 60 hours required for the regular (60) hour degree program, and 9 of the 45 hours required for the Advanced Standing Program.
+Agency-Based Education courses are sequential.
+All Agency-Based Education courses are three (3) credit hour courses.

-During the first year of study, two consecutive semesters of Field Education are completed in an assigned agency, and during the second year of study, two consecutive semesters of study are completed in an assigned agency.
-Field Education courses must be taken concurrently with corresponding Practice Methods courses and Field of Practice courses:
+During the first year of study, two consecutive semesters of Agency-Based Education are completed in an assigned agency, and during the second year of study, two consecutive semesters of study are completed in an assigned agency.
+Agency-Based Education courses must be taken concurrently with corresponding Practice Methods courses and Field of Practice courses:

-- Field Education I must be taken concurrently with Practice Methods I - Field Education II must be taken concurrently with Practice Methods II - Field Education III must be taken concurrently with Practice Methods III and Field of Practice I specialization - Field Education IV must be taken concurrently with Practice Methods IV and Field of Practice II specialization
+- Agency-Based Education I must be taken concurrently with Practice Methods I - Agency-Based Education II must be taken concurrently with Practice Methods II - Agency-Based Education III must be taken concurrently with Practice Methods III and Field of Practice course - Agency-Based Education IV must be taken concurrently with Practice Methods IV